 Fort Churchill is a Civil War era United States Army Fort, Pony Express Station and overland stage stop located in Lyon County, Nevada just West of Buckland’s Station.
+The station is designated as a home station, where extra horses, firearms, men and provision are kept.
 The fort was commissioned to protect early settlers from the east from Indian attacks.
 The garrison was the largest, most elaborate fortification in the Nevada Territory at the time.

 The discovery of gold in California caused a massive rush of people across the United States.
 Some of these early settlers came into the Nevada Territory and setup stage stops and mining operations.
 The arrival of settlers in their territory threatened the the Northern Paiute people.
 The increase populations of settlers increased the competition for local resources, such as game.
 These tensions, along with kidnapping and of rape of two young Paiute girls by prospectors from Williams Station erupted into Pyramid Lake War in 1860.